Psybernetics/Synchrony/README.md

 ### NOTE

-As of 12/3/18 this project is on haitus due to perceived deficiencies with the proposed protocol.
+As of 12/3/18 this project is on haitus due to a perceived deficiency in the proposed protocol.

 We're on the lookout for a way to ascribe trust ratings to content without stripping ordinary users of their privacy while browsing.